KxSystems/docs/docs/wp/data-recovery.md

-Kx freely offers a complete tick-capture product which allows for the processing, analysis and historical storage of huge volumes of tick data in real time.
+KX freely offers a complete tick-capture product which allows for the processing, analysis and historical storage of huge volumes of tick data in real time.
 This product, known as kdb+tick, is extremely powerful, lightweight and forms the core of most kdb+ architectures.

 The tickerplant lies at the heart of this structure.
 It is responsible for receiving data from external feedhandlers and publishing to downstream subscribers.